kSiadat/mtDNA_project/About_mtDNA.md

 Unlike most DNA where half of the genetic material is inherited from each parent, mtDNA is only ever completely inherited from the mother of the person.

 ## mtDNA diseases
 Mitochondrial diseases are caused in 2 main ways, and they are all currently not possible to treat by actually correcting the defects in the mtDNA.
 These diseases can also occur at any age, although it is often hereditary and therefore occurs at birth.
+The type and severity the of disease impacts on the prograssion.

 Say something about disease progression - CONOR.